 2. Then, click on Accounts and Import on the Settings menu bar.

 3. Scroll down the page until you find the section labeled Check mail from other accounts (using POP3):

-4. Click on Add a POP3 Account You Own.
+4. Click on Add a mail account.

 5. Enter the login information for each account, and give Gmail time to go out and get your mail from those other accounts.
 (They’ll check every half-hour or so.)

 That’s it!
 All messages from those old accounts will now end up in your Gmail inbox, alongside any Gmail messages you receive.